lilab-bcb/cumulus/docs/command_line.rst

 	reuse UGER
 	qrsh -q interactive -l h_vmem=4g -pe smp 8 -binding linear:8 -P regevlab

-The above command requests an interactive shell with 4G memory per thread and 8 threads.
-Feel free to change the memory and thread parameters.
+The above command requests an interactive shell using the regevlab project with 4G memory per thread, 8 threads.
+Feel free to change the memory, thread, and project parameters.

 Add conda to your path::